mstocco/mariostoc.co/content/traininglog/20211226-ironman2022-35weeksout.md

 <!---->
 I rode the rollers in the basement suite and had a bit of the run coverage from _Kona 2014_ on the TV.
 Effort was easy.

-This was **the best day of training in a long time**; it felt good to get it done before dinner.
+This was the **best day of training in a long time** and it felt good to get it done before dinner.

+!(/assets/jpg/image.jpeg)

 <!---->
 ## WEDNESDAY DEC 29 🌤